-Today I played Breckenridge with two very friendly Breck locals and my son.
-We had a 2:30p tee time for the Bear course .
-Then the exciting Elk course.
+Today I played Breckenridge with two very friendly Breck locals.
+We had a 10:10am tee time for the challenging Elk course .
+Then the beautiful Beaver course.

 Elk is the newest and most challenging of the three nines at Breckenridge.
-Playing the par 72 Elk/Beaver is the toughest public golf in Colorado measuring 3,563 yds on Elk and 3,694 yds on Beaver for a 7,257 yd total and a 73.5 rating with a whopping 151 slope from the Gold tees.
-This is the toughest slope rating of any Colorado public course...but you don't have to play the tips, of course.
+Playing the par 72 Elk/Beaver is probably the toughest public golf in Colorado measuring 3,556 yds on Elk and 3,564 yds on Beaver for a 7,120 yd total and a 72.8 rating with a whopping 146 slope from the Gold tees.
 The yardage, rating and slope stats shown below are based on Elk/Beaver combo.

 The practice facility is also excellent so arrive early and get a feel for launching your ball through thin mountain air.

 Lodging and great bars and restaurants are plentiful in Breckenridge and throughout Summit County.
 For some great lodging deals for golf and other activities go to http://www.gobreck.com

 PGA Professional Erroll Miller is very accommodating to visiting golfers.
 Including Texans!
 Give yourself time for a great 18 or 27-hole day at the only 27-hole municipally owned Jack Nicklaus-designed course in the world.
 It’s a “must play”.